-If you are a singer looking for training options, you will soon discover that there are multitudes of people, products, and ideas out there claiming to be able to help you.
+If you are a singer or voice teacher looking for training options, you will soon discover that there are multitudes of people, products, and ideas out there claiming to be able to help you.
 How do you sort it out?
 How can you advocate for yourself in an increasingly crowded and confusing marketplace?
-Sane Singing will help you move with clarity toward these important goals:
+How can you determine whether the training you are getting is upping your game?

 Sane Singing will help you to evaluate voice training identify the relative importance of method and teacher measure your own vocal progress ask better questions take care of yourself as a human being who sings!
 Available for purchase from Amazon, Barnes & Noble, and other online retailers.